You had surgery to check for problems in your knee (knee arthroscopy). You may have been checked for:

-Your doctor will give you a prescription for pain medicine.
+You will get a prescription for pain medicine.
 Get it filled when you go home so that you have it when you need it.
-Take your pain medicine when as soon as pain starts.
+Take your pain medicine as soon as pain starts.
 This will prevent it from getting too bad.

 You may have received a nerve block, so you don't feel pain during and after surgery.
 Make sure you take your pain medicine.
 The nerve block will wear off, and pain can return very quickly.

-Do NOT drive if you are taking narcotic pain medicine.
+DO NOT drive if you are taking narcotic pain medicine.
 This medicine may make you too sleepy to drive safely.

-Your doctor will ask you to rest when you first go home.
+Your provider will ask you to rest when you first go home.
 Keep your leg propped up on 1 or 2 pillows.
 Place the pillows under your foot or calf muscle.
 This helps control swelling in your knee.

 Place an ice pack on your knee 4 to 6 times a day for the first 2 or 3 days.
 Be careful not to get the dressing wet.
-Do NOT use a heating pad.
+DO NOT use a heating pad.

 When you shower, wrap your leg in plastic to keep it from getting wet until your stitches or tape (Steri-Strips) have been removed.
 After that, you may get the incisions wet when you shower.
 Be sure to dry the area well.

-Call your doctor or nurse if:
+Call your health care provider if:

 Knee scope - arthroscopic lateral retinacular release - discharge; Synovectomy - discharge; Patellar debridement - discharge; Meniscus repair - discharge; Lateral release - discharge; Collateral ligament repair - discharge; Knee surgery - discharge

-Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, Stephanie Slon, and Nissi Wang.
+Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.